Syndace/python-xeddsa/ref10/README.md

 #### Static libraries

-MinGW comes with the `ar` tool, which can be used just the same way as on some unices to build static libraries:
+MinGW comes with the `ar` tool, which can be used just the same way as on some unixes to build static libraries:

 ```bash
 $ gcc -c -fpic *.c